Split in darts: Players' unrest

 Croft himself also received criticism.
 Some players and managers resented the level of control he and the BDO had over darts; his attitude was variously described as "dictatorial" or "autocratic".
-In response to player concerns, Croft said: “It’s like your children.
+In response to player concerns, Croft said: "It’s like your children.
 They say: ‘can I have an ice cream?’ and you say: ‘no’.
-We don’t owe anyone a living.”
+We don’t owe anyone a living."

 Another issue arose shortly after the 1992 World Championship, when the BDO and the BBC released a VHS videotape featuring extended highlights of that year's world final between Phil Taylor and Mike Gregory.
 It also included highlights of the 1983, 1985 and 1987 World Championship finals involving Eric Bristow, John Lowe and Keith Deller, and Paul Lim's 9-dart finish at the 1990 World Championship.
-Neither the players, not their representatives, were consulted in advance or offered payment; the BDO argued that the players had signed over all their rights and so were not entitled to notice or payment.
+Neither the players, nor their representatives, were consulted in advance or offered payment; the BDO argued that the players had signed over all their rights and so were not entitled to notice or payment.

 In December 1986, the Professional Dart Players Association (PDPA) was formed to represent the players, but the BDO refused to recognise the body.
 In August 1988, a pressure group named the Darts Council was formed by a group of players and their agents.
 In January 1992, 16 professional players, including every previous BDO World Champion who was still active, created their own darts organisation named the World Darts Council (WDC).
 They wanted to appoint a public relations consultant to improve the image of the game and to get more tournaments on television.
 The WDC staged their first televised event in October 1992 (the Lada UK Masters on Anglia Television).

 According to Bristow, he approached Croft on behalf of the WDC players shortly before the 1993 Embassy World Championship to air the players' concerns.